 If there are documentations for some extension version missing, they have to be announced to Intercept again.
 This can be achieved by triggering the Webhook with the correct version number.
-Therefore please register webhook first, if not already done.
+Therefore please register webhook first, if it’s not already done.

 As no new releases should be created, branches can be created for each existing release.
 Those branches need to match the release version.
 The created branches can be pushed, to trigger the webhook.
 Once done, those branches can be removed again, to keep the repository clean.